nitingeorge227/NGSplitMenuController/README.md

-Menu Driven Split view controller
+Menu Driven Split view controller for iOS 7 and above